 Water Education For All is available in both Spanish and English and is adaptable for grades K-12 in traditional classroom settings and extracurricular programs.
 The curriculum builds on the Common Core and Next Generation Science Standards, so it’s useful to every teacher and every student in the county.
 The best part?
 It’s completely free and available immediately, right here.

 Take Learning Anywhere

-Are you a girl scout troop leader, after school educator or another kind of young-mind molder?
+Are you a girl scout troop leader, after-school educator or another kind of young-mind-molder?
 You may be eligible to borrow our Water Education For All traveling kit — for free.
-It has everything you need to facilitate hands-on learning on the fly with water quality monitoring test kits, beach cleanup grabbers, materials to build watershed models and more.
+It has everything you need to facilitate hands-on learning on the fly with water quality monitoring test kits, beach cleanup trash grabbers, materials to build watershed models, and more.
 Contact Sandra for details.